funjack/launchcontrol/README.md

 to install the zip file in Kodi.
 After installation the plugin will automatically start.

-**NOTE** Unless you customize the addon yourself, Launchcontrol must be running on the same host and listening on the default port 6969 in order for the plugin to work.
+**NOTE** If you are running Launchcontrol on another machine then Kodi or are not using the default port, the address can be changed in the add-ons `configure` menu.

 ## Bluetooth requirements